Dr Alex Dymock

 Staff details

-I joined Goldsmiths in 2019 from Royal Holloway, University of London, where I was a Senior Lecturer in Criminology and Law.
-My work explores the regulation of sexuality, criminal law and criminal justice, technologies and biopolitics, feminist and queer theory.
-Underpinning all my research is a longstanding interest in the relationship between pleasure and risk.
+I joined Goldsmiths from Royal Holloway, University of London, where I was a Senior Lecturer in Criminology and Law.
+My research interests include sex and sexuality, drug use and drug policy, criminal law and criminal justice, biotechnologies and biopolitics, feminist and queer theory.

-My current research examines gender, sexuality and cultures of drug use.
-This is the focus of a project funded by the British Academy/Leverhulme Trust (https://sexandpsychedelics.squarespace.com) looking at how and why people use psychedelics to manage trauma related to sex in the context of a 'renaissance' of research into the benefits of legalising psychedelics as therapeutic medicines.
-Previously, I led a wide-ranging project on the past, present and future of sex on drugs, funded by the Wellcome Trust.
+Over the past few years my work has focused on the intersections of sexuality, cultures of drug use, and the law.
+I have recently completed a project funded by British Academy/Leverhulme Trust looking at the 'underground' use of psychedelics to manage sexual trauma in the context of a resurgence of research into the benefits of legalising psychedelics as therapeutic medicines.
+Before this, I led a wide-ranging project on the past, present and future of sex on drugs, funded by the Wellcome Trust.

-I have previously supervised PhDs in a range of areas, including the criminalisation of young people who 'sext'; HIV medicine use in Nigeria; sex, drugs and consent.
+I have supervised PhDs in a wide range of areas, including on the criminalisation of young people who 'sext'; HIV medicine use in Nigeria; sexual ethics, drugs and consent; pornography consumption and trangression; and the biopolitics of PrEP reluctance.

 Research interests

-My current principal interests are sexual cultures and cultures of drug use, and the intersections between the two.
-I am particularly interested in notions of sexual wellness, and complicating the meanings we attach to sex-related drug use, whether for enhancement or repair.
+My current principal interests are sexual cultures, cultures of drug use, and the intersections between the two before the law.
+I am particularly interested in the meanings we attach to sex-related drug use now and historically, intoxication, sobriety and the law, and the relationship between the effects of enhancement and repair.

-Sexuality and Psychedelics (2021 - present): This British Academy/Leverhulme Trust-funded project examines how and why people use psychedelic drugs to manage sexual trauma (subjectively defined).
-Although psychedelics remain criminalised, they continue to be hailed as effective mental health technologies.
-I am interested in how people understand their experiences with these substances in relation to sexual problems specifically.
-This research builds on a previous Wellcome Trust-funded project on pharmacosexuality (https://pharmacosexuality.wordpress.com/) (2018-2020), which examined the meanings attached historically and contemporarily to sex-related drug use, and the role illicit drugs have played in shaping contemporary sexual cultures and sexual identities.
+My most recent completed project concerns the interaction between sexuality and psychedelics.
+This research examines how and why people use psychedelic drugs to manage sexual trauma (subjectively defined).
+Although psychedelics remain criminalised, they are increasingly hailed as effective mental health technologies.
+I am particularly interested in how people relate their experiences with these substances in the context of 'underground' use to therapeutic paradigms and apparatuses.
+I am also interested in the multiple forms the loosening of legal control of psychedelics in other jurisdictions is taking, and how these forms relate to broader politics of drug controls.
+The work I have undertaken has received funding from British Academy/Leverhulme Trust and builds on a previous Wellcome Trust-funded project on 'pharmacosexuality' (https://pharmacosexuality.wordpress.com/) (2018-2020), which examined the meanings attached historically and contemporarily to 'drugged sex', and the role illicit drugs have played in shaping contemporary sexual cultures and sexual identities.

 Publications and research outputs